SDA-SE/mongodb-operator/docs/usage.md

   MongoDB Operator yet.
   `host`, `options`, etc. must be configured separately for each Kubernetes cluster unless the workload is configured with the `connectionString`.
-* The `authSource` is the allowed database itself for MongoDB instances and the admin database for DocumentDB instances.
-  As DocumentDB uses the admin database for all users, there is no need to configure `authSource`.
 * There is a hard limit of 64 characters for the database name.
   The database name is built from `<metadata.namespace>_<metadata.name>`.
   The namespace is used to avoid collisions and therefore data security issues.